skybrush-io/skybrush-ext-rc-gamepad/README.md

 Many gamepads out there provide data in the same format as the PlayStation 4 gamepad; the Horipad mini4 (which we support) is an example.
-If your gamepad is compatible with the Horipad mini4, chances are that you can simply copy its descriptor after changing the USB vendor and product ID to your gamepad.
+If your gamepad is compatible with the Horipad mini4, chances are that you can simply add its USB vendor and product ID to the appropriate section of the device descriptor file to implement support for your gamepad.

 If you managed to make this extension work for one of your gamepads and we do not support it officially yet, [open an issue][2] or send us a pull request